LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

   - FlowJAX
 header-includes:
    - \usepackage{amsmath}
+manual_next_url: /posts/2025/05/2025-05-10-variational-inference/
+manual_next_title: "Variational Inference Introduction"

 ---

-In this post, I’ll attempt to give an introduction to normalising flows from the perspective of variational inference.
+In this post, I’ll attempt to give an introduction to **normalising flows** from the perspective of **variational inference**.

 ---